5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 The hand full of guides I could find however, stem from an era before AppleALC even existed, when patching AppleHDA was still a thing.
 Most of them are either outdated, over-complicated or only parts of them are applicable today.
 And most importantly: ***none*** of them actually explain how to integrate all the data into the AppleALC source code to compile the kext!

 The most convincing guide I did find is written in German by MacPeet.
 He has created more than 50 (!)
 Layout-IDs for AppleALC over the years.
-It's from 2015 so it predates AppleALC.
+It's from 2015 so it predates AppleALC as well.
 Although not all of its instructions are applicable today, his guide introduced a new, partly automated workflow, using tools to visualize the Codec dump and scripts to extract required data from it which previously had to be extracted manually.

 My guide is an adaptation of MacPeet's work but updates and enhances it, where possible.It introduces new tools and workflows and  utilizes all the nice features markdown has to offer to present the instruction in the best way possible, such as: headings, syntax highlighting, tables and mermaid integration for flowcharts, etc.